 King Fucha, so humilitated, lost his title of hegemonial lord to Duke Ding of Jin 晉定公 (r.
 511-475), who had older dynastic rights than the house of Wu.
 When King Fucha came back home he found a devastated kingdom, no heir, and a totally exhausted army.
 In 478, Wu experienced a second short invasion by Yue after the battle of Lize 笠澤.
 From then on the army of Yue annually paid a visit to the country of Wu, and in 473 King Goujian had King Fucha resettled to Yongdong 甬東, where he was made master over a mere hundred households.
 Yet Fucha preferred to cut his throat rather than to accept this humiliation.
 The country of Wu thus became part of the state of Yue.

-The name of the old state of Wu was many times used for the domains of imperial princes, as state name for one of the Three Kingdoms (Sanguo) 三國, and for one of the Ten States (Shiguo) 十國 of the south after the collapse of the Tang dynasty 唐.
+The name of the old state of Wu was many times used for the domains of imperial princes, as state name for one of the Three Empires (Sanguo) 三國, and for one of the Ten States (Shiguo) 十國 of the south after the collapse of the Tang dynasty 唐.
 A further state of these ten even combined the name of old Wu and Yue: Wu 吳 (902-937) and Wu-Yue 吳越 (907-978).